-Many millions of people in the Horn of Africa are subsistence farmers or agricultural workers or keep cattle.
-They are dependent on what their fields and animals provide.
+The main reason that people are going hungry is the drought – the last rainy season in many parts of the Horn of Africa was now five years ago.
+Many millions of people there are subsistence farmers.
+They work in agriculture or raise cattle.
+People are dependent on what their fields and animals provide.
 Previously, the annual rainy season was what guaranteed their survival.
 It ensured that vegetables and cereals grew, that there was enough drinking water and animal feed.
 The last rainy season in many parts of the region was now five years ago.
 With every passing year, the lack of rain causes more people to lose their livelihoods.
 The ground dries out, plants wither, and around 11 million cows, goats and sheep have already died, according to estimates by the United Nations.

 Worsening spiral of climate crisis and conflict